awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 Use this transform group to combine or flatten vector columns\.
 This group contains the following transforms\.
 + **Assemble**: Use this transform to combine Spark vectors and numeric data into a single column\.
 For example, you can combine three columns: two containing numeric data and one containing vectors\.
 Add all the columns you want to combine in **Input columns** and specify a **Output column name** for the combined data\.
 + **Flatten**: Use this transform to flatten a single column containing vector data\.
 The input column must contain PySpark vectors, or array\-like objects\.
-You can control the number of columns that get created by specifying a **Method to detect number of outputs**\.
-For example, if you select **Length of first vector**, the number of elements in the first valid vector or array found in the column determines the number of output columns that gets created\.
+You can control the number of columns created by specifying a **Method to detect number of outputs**\.
+For example, if you select **Length of first vector**, the number of elements in the first valid vector or array found in the column determines the number of output columns that are created\.
 All other input vectors with too many items are truncated\.
 Inputs with too few items are filled with NaNs\.

   You also specify an **Output prefix**, which is used as the prefix for each output column\.

 ## Process Numeric<a name="data-wrangler-transform-process-numeric"></a>

 Use the **Process Numeric** feature group to process numeric data\.
 Each scalar in this group is defined using the Spark library\.
 The following scalars are supported:
 + **Standard Scaler**: Standardize the input column by subtracting the mean from each value and scaling to unit variance\.
-To learn more, refer to the Spark documentation for [StandardScaler](https://spark.apache.org/docs/3.0.0/ml-features#standardscaler)\.
+To learn more, see the Spark documentation for [StandardScaler](https://spark.apache.org/docs/3.0.0/ml-features#standardscaler)\.
 + **Robust Scaler**: Scale the input column using statistics that are robust to outliers\.
-To learn more, refer to the Spark documentation for [RobustScaler](https://spark.apache.org/docs/3.0.0/ml-features#robustscaler)\.
+To learn more, see the Spark documentation for [RobustScaler](https://spark.apache.org/docs/3.0.0/ml-features#robustscaler)\.
 + **Min Max Scaler**: Transform the input column by scaling each feature to a given range\.
-To learn more, refer to the Spark documentation for [MinMaxScaler](https://spark.apache.org/docs/3.0.0/ml-features#minmaxscaler)\.
+To learn more, see the Spark documentation for [MinMaxScaler](https://spark.apache.org/docs/3.0.0/ml-features#minmaxscaler)\.
 + **Max Absolute Scaler**: Scale the input column by dividing each value by the maximum absolute value\.
-To learn more, refer to the Spark documentation for [MaxAbsScaler](https://spark.apache.org/docs/3.0.0/ml-features#maxabsscaler)\.
+To learn more, see the Spark documentation for [MaxAbsScaler](https://spark.apache.org/docs/3.0.0/ml-features#maxabsscaler)\.

 ## Search and Edit<a name="data-wrangler-transform-search-edit"></a>